 It’s important to note that the trust needs to be properly funded if you want to avoid probate.
 Proper funding means that ownership of your accounts and property is in the name of your trust.
 You will need a pour-over will to get any accounts or property inadvertently or intentionally left out of your trust into the name of the trust.
 If you have minor children, then you still need to name a guardian in your will.

 Legacy Law Centers is here to assist with all of your estate planning matters, no matter how complicated your situation might be.
-To request a complimentary review, please give us a call at (571) 200-5559 today.
-We are ready to help you take control of your future.
+To request a complimentary review, please give us a call at (571) 200-5559.
+Our Loudon County estate planning attorneys are ready to help you take control of your future.